2019 Fantasy Baseball: First Base Sleepers

 I’m buying into Tyler White’s small sample size from last season.
 The power is real and he’s shown great patience at the plate which has resulted in decent averages throughout his professional career.
 White had 26 home runs across AAA and the Majors last season.
 12 of them came in 237 MLB appearances and he has 23 over 580 Major League PA’s.

-White has a clear path to everyday playing time whether it’s at first base or at the DH position.
+There are some projections out there that have White accumulating fewer than 500 plate appearances, but I think 550 could be within reach.
+He has as close to a clear path to everyday playing time as one could have, whether it’s at first or at DH.
+This may change if Houston decides to sign someone, but ultimately it’s up to White to hit.
 Yuli Gurriel may get more at-bats in, but he doesn’t have the ceiling that White has and he’s going earlier in drafts.
 Gurriel will provide a better batting average, but he only has 34 home runs over 1,274 plate appearances.
 At the later parts of your draft, you might as well seek out the power hitting first basemen.

 Peter Alonso – New York Mets